Shivakrishna81/Shivakrishna81/README.md

 - 👋 Hi, I’m Shiva Krishna
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Full Stack Development(MERN)
+- 🌱 I’m currently working as a Full Stack Development(MERN)
 - 💞️ I’m looking to collaborate on Software engineer roles
-- 📫 How to reach me
+- 📫 How to reach me - shivakrishnabandari59@gmail.com

 <!---
 Shivakrishna81/Shivakrishna81 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.